openboxes/openboxes/docs/api-guide/authentication.md

 Authentication was successful
 ```

 **NOTE**: The `-c cookies.txt` option creates a cookies file named `cookies.txt` and saves your session information for later requests.
-This prevents needing to pass authentication headers around in each request.

 ## Cookies
-After you authenticate, you have two options to authorize requests: the cookies header, and the cookies file.
+After you authenticate, choose either the cookies header or cookies file to authorize requests.

 ### Cookies Header
-Copy the JSESSIONID cookie from the response header to make authenticated requests.
+Copy the `JSESSIONID` cookie from the response header.

 ```
 $ curl -i -X POST -H "Content-Type: application/json" \